ZoneMinder/zoneminder/README.txt

 Language changes and other enhancements.

 o     Version  Numbering.
 ZoneMinder version numbers have  now changed.
-This is to allow more frequent 'point' releases which are  expected  to happen for instance whenever new  language files  are  included.
+This is to allow more frequent `point' releases which are  expected  to happen for instance whenever new  language files  are  included.
 Previously all releases had  the  same version increment so it was difficult to tell the significance